Transformative Learning Spaces coLAB

 Workshops convene on the last TUESDAYS of the month.

-• Notes from each workshop are shared as blogs with video snippets (see end of this webpage).
+- Notes from each workshop are shared as blogs, sometimes with video snippets are available at the bottom of this webpage.

 What to expect